GoranPetrusev/AstroFlux_Client/README.md

 ## Quick summary as to what this is
 It's a little side project of mine where I'm aiming to reimplement all of the modified client features on top of a fresh unmodified client and clean stuff up along the way.
 I also have a few ideas I want to add on top of everything else that is already in the base modified clients.
 Currently this project is in its infancy.

-### Currently orking on
+### Currently working on
-- With the FileManager done, I also managed to get zooming to work.
-Now i'm just making it more robust and smoothing it out around the edges
+- Zooming key binds in the settings and a playerConfig

 ### ToDo
 - [ ] Zooming